anywhichway/thunderclap/README.md

 </script>
 ```

+`undefined async clear(string prefix="")` - Deletes items whose keys start with `prefix`.
+By default it can only be
+called by a user with the `dbo` role.

+`string async changePassword(string userName,string password,string oldPassword)` - Changes the password from
+`oldPassword` to `password` for the user with name `userName` and old password `oldPassword`.
+If `password` is not
+provided, a random 10 character password is generated.
+If the currently authenticated user has the role `dbo` and
+is not the user for whom the password wis being changed, `oldPassword` can be omitted.

 `User async createUser(string userName,string password,reAuth)` - creates a user.
 The password is stored on the server
 as an SHA-256 hash and salt. `createUser` can be called even if Thunderclap is started without a username and password.
 If this is done and `createUser` succeeds, the Thunderclap instance is bound to the new user for immediate authenticated